 10.)
 Squats & Deadlifts have the potential to add more muscle mass than any other exercise.

-Squats and deadlifts are compound lifts that recruit a large number of large muscles, resulting in much faster gains in strength than upper body exercises such as the bench press.
+Squats and deadlifts are compound lifts that recruit a large number of muscles, resulting in much faster gains in strength than upper body exercises such as the bench press.

 To help your grip on those deadlifts, I recommend Black Widow Liquid Chalk.
 It’s easily the best chalk on the market.